 Under some conditions, the fuel or air supply can create a nearly invisible coating on the flame sensor.
 This coating acts as an insulator causing a drop in the flame sense signal.
 If the flame sense signal drops too low the furnace will not sense flame and will lock out.
-The flame sensor should be carefully cleaned by a qualified servicer using steel wool.
+The flame sensor should be carefully cleaned by a qualified servicer using emery cloth or steel wool.
+Following cleaning, the flame sense signal should be as indicated in the Specifications Sheet.